MBAigner/Making-maDMPs-human-readable/README.md

 The code implemented for our tool can be found under this folder: [source code](https://github.com/MBAigner/Making-maDMPs-human-readable/tree/master/scripts).

+The tool can be started over the command line from the root directory of our project with the command python ```./scripts/gui.py```.

 ## Original human-readable DMPs

 Our original human-readable DMPs, used for the creation of the maDMPs, can be found [here](https://github.com/MBAigner/Making-maDMPs-human-readable/tree/master/original_hrDMPs).